 Normally you will wake up about 5-6am for morning exercise.
 Here you would be doing some stretches and push ups and some warming up exercises based on what was scheduled.
 Then have breakfast.
 After breakfast, you have morning training, then lunch.
 Then afternoon training, then dinner.
 And finally night training.
 Tradition has it that you must take a dip in the (freezing) lake between each activity.

 During the evening rest I had a good chance to talk to Vladimir and Valerie.
-We discussed about training in Texas, upcoming events, and they confirmed that my group where scheduled to be in the Instructor group at Systema Camp.
+We discussed about training in Texas, upcoming events, and topics i missed that week.
 The next day we started with training in the water, and man that was interesting.
 I was partnered up for some time with a nice big guy from Scotland who straight up told me he did not like water and he wanted to apologize before hand on how uncooperative he will soon be because of his dislike for water, he was a tough one.
 The most interesting thing i learned was what a shock it is to the body when you are submerged.
 I feel pretty comfortable in the water, but the shock you get each time someone throws you under is something one can work through, i don’t think you can truly ever get over.

 Everyone was running a bit slow the next morning’s workout.
 Afterwords we all packed up for the ride back to Toronto, I was staying and leaving Monday after the seminar so I took the bus to Systema HQ.
 That night we had a small group, pretty much all experienced guys.
 This allowed for a great night class.
 That night we went out to some good burger joint and wondered around downtown for a while.
 A few guys, including me, where staying the night at the school.
 Sitting around all evening and night allowed me a lot of time to reflect on the week.